Disentangling defects and sound modes in disordered solids: Results

+Having specified reasonable values for $a$ and $K$, we now explore the eigenspectrum of the augmented system.
 Fig. \ref{fig_1}(b) shows the particle displacements in a typical low-frequency hybridized mode derived from the standard dynamical matrix $M$.
-A typical low-frequency eigenvector of the augmented dynamical matrix $\widetilde{M}$, shown in Fig. \ref{fig_1}(c), is localized, and the inset shows it has an exponential decay in amplitude, indicating a ``bare'' defect.
+A typical low-frequency eigenvector of the augmented dynamical matrix $\widetilde{M}$, shown in Fig. \ref{fig_1}(c), is localized.
+The inset shows an exponential decay in amplitude away from the center of the defect, highlighting the absence of long-range quadrupolar tails~\cite{Maloney2006}.

 Fig.~\ref{fig_1}(d,e) show the sum of the magnitudes of the 30 lowest frequency modes for typical standard and augmented matrices, respectively.
 In Fig.~\ref{fig_1}(e), large magnitudes occur in the same localized regions as in Fig.~\ref{fig_1}(d), indicating that the augmented potential does not interfere with small-scale structure or alter the locations of the soft spots.
-It does suppress the background associated with extended excitations, making soft spots easier to identify.
+The augmentation does suppress the background associated with extended excitations, making soft spots easier to identify.

-An analysis of sums over eigenvectors, like those shown in Fig.~\ref{fig_1}(d,e) with $K =1$ and $g=5$, suggests fixing $K=1$ is sufficient to push extended modes to higher frequencies.
-For larger values of $K$, $M^{\dagger}$ begins to dominate $M$ and soft spot resolution decreases.

-The augmented potential acts as a high-pass filter, increasing the energy of modes with lengthscales smaller than $\sim g/2$.
-This is shown in Fig. \ref{fig_2}(a), which compares the standard ($U$) and augmented ($\widetilde{U}$) energies associated with particle displacements along an artificially generated plane wave.
-To verify this same effect for vibrational modes, we compare each augmented mode to the standard mode with which it has the largest dot product.
-Fig ~\ref{fig_2}(b) examines the difference in energies of each pair of modes as a function of frequency, averaged over 20 packings.
-We fix $g=5$, corresponding to $9.47$ particle diameters between grid points, as it generates the largest difference in energy between low and high frequency modes~\cite{g_note}.